thatmattlove/hyperglass-docs/docs/installation/reverseproxy.md

-More than likely, you'll be exposing Hyperglass to the internet.
-It is recommended practice to run most web applications behind a reverse proxy, such as Nginx, Apache, Caddy, etc. This example uses Nginx, but can easily be adapted to other reverse proxy applications if you prefer.
+More than likely, you'll be exposing Hyperglass to the internet, therefore it is recommended practice to run most web applications behind a reverse proxy, such as Nginx, Apache, Caddy, etc. Additionally, the hyperglass WSGI server, [Gunicorn](../wsgi), requires the use of a reverse proxy.
+This example uses [NGINX](https://www.nginx.com/), but can easily be adapted to other reverse proxy applications if you prefer.

-#### Example
+### Examples

-The below Nginx example assumes the default [Gunicorn](../wsgi) settings are used.
+#### NGINX (HTTP)

 ```nginx
 geo $not_prometheus_hosts {